bettygordon932/notes/README.md

 3. Embrace reusable components and patterns.
 4. Continuously improve and iterate on your codebase.
 5. Always consider the future reader or developer who will interact with your code.

+# 2024-02-18
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan beforehand.
+When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
+Having a clear plan will keep you focused and on track, making it easier to stay efficient.
+ -- 213 words